bgerber123/Habitat-Selection-Guidance/TraditionalHSF.md

 ### Considering context in habitat selection analyses

 In this section we discuss ways of considering behavior in habitat selection analyses.
 To demonstrate the effect of ignoring behavior, we will simulate data where selection is different for two sets of animal locations.
-Imagine an animalis highly selective of being in the landcover of forest when it is resting, but when foraging (and otherwise) selects against landcover in proportion to its availability.
+Imagine an animal is highly selective of being in forest landcover when it is resting, but when foraging (and otherwise) it selects against forest in proportion to its availability.

 ```{.r .fold-hide}